-Who Is Rashad Jennings, Emma Slater’s Partner, Of ‘Dancing With The Stars 24’?
+Who Is Rashad Jennings, Emma Slater’s Partner, On ‘Dancing With The Stars 24’?

-Rashad Jennings wowed both the Dancing With the Stars judges and the viewers during the Season 24 premiere and it is clear that he will be making an impact this spring on DWTS.
-He got off to a great start with pro partner Emma Slater and viewers are definitely anxious to learn more about this contestant.
+Rashad Jennings wowed both the Dancing With the Stars judges and the viewers during the Season 24 premiere, and it is clear that he will be making an impact this spring on DWTS.
+He got off to a great start with pro partner Emma Slater, and viewers are definitely anxious to learn more about this contestant.
 What’s the scoop on Jennings?

 This Dancing With the Stars contestant mentioned during his introduction package during the premiere that he had been an overweight, asthmatic teenager, and many DWTS fans have a hard time picturing that, despite the picture that was shown.
 Rashad Jennings made even partner Emma Slater blush when they were introduced, and that’s saying quite a bit considering that she recently got engaged to fellow pro Sasha Farber, Simone Biles’ partner.